friedger/info_tokens/docs/why_buy_tft.md

 ThreeFold Token (TFT) is a decentralized digital currency  used to buy autonomous and decentralized Internet services (compute, storage, applications) on the ThreeFold Network – generated only when active capacity is added to the ThreeFold Grid.

-## Utility Driven
+# Utility Driven
 ![](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/ic-benefits-01.png)

+TFTs are the exclusive medium of exchange, generated only when active capacity is added to the ThreeFold Grid.
 The ThreeFold Token represents a unit of reservation of autonomous Internet capacity.

 ## Friendly to The Planet
 ![](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/ic-benefits-02.png)

-The ThreeFold Token is generated a result of adding active internet capacity.
-We call this process farming.
-The ThreeFold's blockchain is 100% energy efficient.
-The produced internet capacity uses up to 10 times less energy, it removes the need for centralized power-hungry data centers.
+The ThreeFold Token is only generated as a result of adding active internet capacity (Farming) to the network and is completely consensus-driven (no mining).

-## Reliable & Secure
+## Autonomous & Scalable
 ![](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/ic-benefits-05.png)

-The ThreeFold Blockchain does not suffer from the “Blockchain Dilemma Problem”.
-Our blockchain is fast, scalable and secure at the same time, which is to date not possible with other blockchain technologies.
-This is a major breakthrough.
+ThreeFold’s Network utilizes an autonomous layer; comprised of decentralized and autonomous agents (3Bots) that act as a neutral and secure system admins to manage the network nodes and the execution of transactions.

 # How to buy and store ThreeFold Tokens